MichielCuijpers/LDSO-FEUP/doc/Iterations/Iteration1.md

 - Done

 ### Unit tests
-- Luis Costa //In progres
+- Luis Costa //In progress

 ### Product increment
 - Summary: The Product Increment is the sum of all Product Backlog items completed during a Sprint and all previous Sprints.
 At the end of a Sprint the new Product Increment must be in a usable condition and meet the Scrum Team's Definition of Done.